Universal noise-precision relations in variational quantum algorithms: Lower and upper bounds of the precision

 \section{Lower and upper bounds of the precision}

-In this section, we show upper and lower bounds of the error $\epsilon(\vec{\theta})$ to give different perspectives on the noise-precision relations.
-The bounds reveal how the spectrum of the target operator and the geometric structure of the ansatz affect the sensitivity of the cost function to the noise.
-Especially, from the lower bound, we can estimate how small error probability is required to achieve a given precision.
-We can also derive rough estimations (\ref{jfnylzhc}) and (\ref{jfpdlzhc}) of the bounds which can be easy to check, instead of calculating the Hessian of the cost function in (\ref{eq-thm1}), which would be too expensive to calculate just for the error estimations.
+\coc{In this section, we focus on the deviation $\epsilon_0(\vec{\theta}):= C_{\mathrm{noisy}}(\vec{\theta}) - E_0$ of the noisy cost function $C_{\mathrm{noisy}}(\vec{\theta})$ from the minimum eigenvalue $E_0$ as the error of the noisy VQA task to estimate $E_0$.
+We show upper and lower bounds of $\epsilon_0(\vec{\theta})$. } The bounds reveal how the spectrum of the target operator and the geometric structure of the ansatz affect the sensitivity of the cost function to the noise.
+Especially, from the lower bound, we can estimate how small error probability is required to achieve a given precision under reasonable assumptions.
+We can also derive rough estimations of the bounds which can be easy to check, instead of calculating the Hessian of the cost function in (\ref{eq-thm1}), which would be too expensive to calculate just for the error estimations.